-• Procurement of goods and supplies:

-- Surfaces of imported materials may be contaminated and handling during transportation may result in spreading diseases - Incorrect standard or quality of PPE leads to spread of infection to healthcare workers - Procured equipment not corresponding the required technical specifications - Inadequate handwashing facilities/disinfectants are provided for handling - Improper transportation and handling with the vaccines as well as their storage and final disposal.
+- Procurement of goods and supplies: - Surfaces of imported materials may be contaminated and handling during transportation may result in spreading diseases - Incorrect standard or quality of PPE leads to spread of infection to healthcare workers - Procured equipment not corresponding the required technical specifications - Inadequate handwashing facilities/disinfectants are provided for handling - Improper transportation and handling with the vaccines as well as their storage and final disposal. - For the modular units, the set of L&FS measures as a (Master Plan) should be proposed by a qualified L&FS Specialist hired after January, 2022 (acceptable to the Bank) with prior approval by the Bank; - For the renovation/reconstruction of the vaccination points, the set of L&FS measures (Master Plan) should be designed by the project designer/s and approved by a qualified L&FS Specialist (acceptable to the Bank) and communicate and approved by the Bank. - Services: - Preparation of the Notification Letter for projects on reconstruction/renovation of vaccination points and submission to the MoEPP - Designing proper structural and equipment safety, universal access to HCFs - Inadequate treatment of generated different types of waste (hazardous and non hazardous waste) - Designing the sub projects to minimize impacts on nearby sensitive social receptors (such as hospitals, residential area or school; etc.). - Works: - Proper identification of the needs for workforce and type of sub -project workers

-• Services:

-- Preparation of the Letter of Intention for construction and installation of mobile COVID 19 hospitals within the 17 existing hospitals within the country and submission to the MOEPP - Designing proper structural and equipment safety, universal access to HCFs - Inadequate treatment of generated different types of waste (hazardous and non hazardous waste) - Designing the sub projects to minimize impacts on nearby sensitive social receptors (such as hospitals, residential area or school; etc.).

-• Works:

-- Proper identification of the needs for workforce and type of sub -project workers

-No land acquisition is envisaged since civil work involved will be refurbishment and rehabilitation of HCFs.
+No land acquisition is envisaged since civil work involved will be renovation and reconstruction of HCFs.
 Existing waste management facilities will be used for waste disposal and no additional waste management facilities/ dumpsite/ landfill will be required.

 The vaccination facilities are in a ready state to provide vaccines, according to the guidance provided by WHO on vaccine readiness, and of any shortcomings that have been identified.
 Fair, equitable and inclusive policy for in-country vaccine access and allocation will be developed according the National Deployment and Vaccination Plan for Covid-19 Vaccines.
 The limited availability of vaccines imposes the need for prioritization and sub-prioritization of vaccination risk groups.
-Currently, the epidemiological situation with COVID-19 in the Republic of Northern Macedonia indicates a wide prevalence in the community, which has been taken into account when prioritizing vaccination groups.
+Currently, the epidemiological situation with COVID-19 in the Republic of North Macedonia indicates a wide prevalence in the community, which has been taken into account when prioritizing vaccination groups.
 The Commission for Infectious Diseases recommended the introduction of vaccination against COVID-19 in the Republic of Northern Macedonia according to a previously made plan for prioritization of certain vaccination groups defined in the National Deployment and Vaccination Plan for Covid-19 Vaccines.